Blaijon/fullstack-react-dev-chat/README.md

-This project was made React, Redux, React Style Components with [Chat App](https://chatdev.site).
+This project was made React, Redux, React Style Components with [Chat App].

 <p align="center">
   <a target="_blank">